ciabo/indico-user-docs/docs/conferences/peer_reviewing.md

 ![](../assets/peer_reviewing/paper_review_2.png)

 You will now see a drop-down menu **(1)** where you can choose one action:

 - "_Accept_" to accept the paper
 - "_Reject_" to reject the paper
-- "_To be corrected_" to ask for corrections
+- "_To be corrected_" to request changes

-You can also add a comment.
+You can also add any comments below.

 Click on _Submit review_ **(2)** to submit the review.